Understanding Capital Gain Distributions

 Understanding capital gain distributions

-Capital gain distributions can make a difference to the bottom line of mutual fund investors.
-The newspaper says fund A made X% while fund B made 1% less.
+Capital gain distributions can affect the bottom line for mutual fund investors.
+The newspaper reports that fund A returned X%, while fund B returned 1% less.
 Many people will assume that Investment A was superior.
-This is not always the case for several reasons but we will focus on one in particular today – taxes.Taxes are by far the largest expense a portfolio may incur.
-We employ many tax management techniques but will only employ those strategies and tactics that we believe will aid a client in reaching their particular financial goals.
+This is not always the case for several reasons, but we will focus on one in particular today – taxes.
+Taxes are by far the largest expense a portfolio may incur.
+We employ many tax management techniques, but will only employ those strategies and tactics that we believe will aid a client in reaching their particular financial goals.

-The databases that most publications use to list performance of various investments almost universally ignore taxes.
+The databases that most publications use to list the performance of various investments almost universally ignore taxes.
 As financial planners, we discourage ignoring taxes as much as we discourage obsessing about taxes.
 Either one can cause problems.
 Managing taxes is preferred.

 …we discourage ignoring taxes as much as we discourage obsessing about taxes.
 Either one can cause problems.
 Managing taxes is preferred.